-Late last year, Tesco Bank, the consumer finance wing of the British supermarket giant, froze its online operations – after as many as 20,000 customers had money stolen from their accounts.
+In November 2016, Tesco Bank, the consumer finance wing of the British supermarket giant, froze its online operations, after as many as 20,000 customers had money stolen from their accounts.

 Chief executive Benny Higgins said in a statement published on the Tesco Bank website that 40,000 accounts had been compromised – and half of those had money stolen from them.
-Customers will be able to use their cards for cash withdrawals, direct debit and chip and pin, but will not be able to make online transactions until the situation is under control.
+Customers were told they would be able to use their cards for cash withdrawals, direct debit and chip and pin, but will not be able to make online transactions until the situation is under control.

-Tesco Bank, which has over seven million customer accounts, has said it will cover any financial costs of the breach.
+The bank, which has over seven million customer accounts, said it would cover any financial costs of the breach.
 Higgins said: "Any financial loss that results from this fraudulent activity will be borne by the bank.
 Customers are not at financial risk."

 But one customer, Kevin Smith, from Blackpool, told the BBC that he had lost £500 from one of his accounts, while another claimed to have lost £600 and left without emergency funds from the bank.

-Adrian Davis, Managing director for EMEA (ISC)2, the independent body for infosec professionals, the breach is evidence of Tesco Bank losing control of operational risk.
+Adrian Davis, Managing director for EMEA (ISC)2, the independent body for infosec professionals, said the breach was evidence of Tesco Bank losing control of operational risk.

 "I believe we are at a point where, despite growing awareness of the issues, business leaders are losing control and visibility of core business risk," Davis said.
 "They have not realised just how much their organisations have changed in the digital age and how this is leaving them vulnerable.
 They have not treated cyber risk as anything more than an IT problem, and now they, and we, are paying the price."

 Tesco paid its own price for the breach.
 On 1 October 2018, the Financial Conduct Authority (FCA) fined the company £16.4 million for the breach. the markets watchdog explained in a statement.